kensiprell/ktorio.github.io/quickstart/guides/api.md

 }
 ```

-## Serving JSON content
+## Serving JSON Content

-A HTTP API usually responds with JSON.
+An HTTP API usually responds with JSON.
 You can use the *Content Negotiation* feature with *Jackson* for this:

 ```kotlin
 fun Application.module() {